irods-contrib/irods_tools_lustre/README.md

     - The lustre_root_path needs to be in the register_map and must be the last entry in this map.
     - The entries must be ordered from more specific to less specific.
 For example, "/mnt/dir1" should appear in the map before "/mnt"
 - thread_{n}_connection_paramters - irods_host and irods_port that thread n connects to.
 If this is not defined the local iRODS environment (iinit) is used.
+- set_metadata_for_storage_tiering_time_violation (optional) - If set to "true" sets the metadata for update time on data objects to be compatible with the storage tiering plugin when using time violation policy.
+- metadata_key_for_storage_tiering_time_violation (optional) - The metdata key used for the update time metdata on data objects.
+The default is "irods::access_time".
+This should be set to the same value that is configured in storage tiering.

+Note that the last two settings are only valid when irods_api_update_type is "direct".
+When policy is used the metadata is set by the rules as defined in the storage tiering policy.

 9. Add the irods user on the MDS server with the same user ID and group ID as exists on the iRODS server.
 Here is an example entry in /etc/passwd.